jake2184/drone/README.md

 1. Install [Node.js](https://nodejs.org/en/download/) and npm
 2. <code>git clone -b multidrone https://github.com/jake2184/drone.git</code>
 3. cd into the app directory
 4. Run `npm install` to install the app's dependencies.
 Note some of these require a C/C++ compilation environment, see [node-gyp](https://github.com/nodejs/node-gyp).
 An additional installation script to generate documentation is called with `bash install.sh`.
 This either requires a bash environment to be set up, or the lines inside the script can be run manually.
-If neither of these happen, the server still functions but there is no documentation available.
+If neither of these happen, the server still functions but no static files will work (documentation or dashboard)
 5. Run `npm start` to start the app
 6. Access the running app in a browser at http://localhost:8080